 How To Choose The Right Pay Schedule

-However, choosing a pay schedule has more to do with the time you can commit to payroll and any state requirements you need to follow.
+Choosing a pay schedule depends on the time you can commit to payroll and any state requirements you need to follow.
 If you pay employees a salary, calculating hourly wages may be less of a concern.
 So, as you try to marry your needs and wants, ask yourself these questions:

 - Do I have the hours/ability to commit to a weekly payroll?